 For adults, meanwhile, Secret Santa is a growing trend, with software such as Elfster doing the hard work for you.
 And consider suggesting family days out with grandparents, siblings, nieces and nephews as an alternative to presents for everyone on the day.

 When children are small and really won't pay any attention to the presents they receive, request a donation to a charity of your choice in place of a present, or alongside a token present.
 If you already have 400 Jellycat octopi from when the baby was born, ask for no more teddies; no one wants to give a wasted present.
 You can also ask family only to buy second-hand or from charity shops; some parents we spoke to described a one in, one out system for toys at home that has helped stem the tide.
 And when it comes to presents for all of you to the family, home-made or home-cooked is a greener option and an excellent activity for the start of the Christmas holidays.

 Importantly, being green doesn't mean being mean!
 It actually generally translates to being more thoughtful and considerate about what everyone gives and gets – and that thoughtfulness is surely the real meaning of Christmas spirit, green or otherwise.

 You've worked hard to spend quality time with your kids over Christmas, and we're here to make sure that when you're back to work, your children are in the best of hands, continuing to develop and getting the care they need.
-Check out our two services – after school nannies and our baby & toddler service – on the links below.
+Check out our after school nanny service on the link below.

 Koru Kids has after school nannies in your local area